 I know that some people do not approve of giving free meals this way to individuals and families who live in our community.
 I completely understand their reference and decisions not to provide meals in this manner.
 Perhaps, they give a tithing to their church who helps their parishioners or they give to charities including food banks.
 I support anything that each of us can do to help other humans who temporarily share space on this planet.

-Meals, housing and clothing are some of the primary necessities and not everyone has these.
+Meals, housing, and clothing are some of the primary necessities and not everyone has these.
 I have heard many arguments both pro and con for helping others through governmental policies or individual service.
 I can see both sides and I do understand the intensity created by this discussion.
-Each of us can make our own decisions of how we want to serve others.
+Each of us can make our own decisions about how we want to serve others.

 For example, I do not give cash to every person I come across on the street.
 I establish a personal and respectful connection honoring their humanity and this helps me decide what I will do.
 Frequently, simply honoring their humanity is priceless and so meaningful that this is all that I share.

 I must admit that I like perhaps others do have some preferences.
 For instance, as a Vietnam Veteran, I tend to share more of what I can with other veterans.
 I make no apologies for this decision and I am certain that many other veterans completely understand given our shared experiences.